 10. Nuts and Seeds

-Nuts and seeds are excellent sources of nutrition.
+Nuts and seeds are highly nutritious foods to include in your diet.
+Nuts and seeds promote blood vessel health, boost blood oxygen levels, and help with better circulation.
 They contain B vitamins, vitamin E, protein, fiber, and fatty acids.
-They also have a good mineral content that includes iron, zinc, calcium, and copper.
+They also have good mineral content, including iron, zinc, calcium, and copper.

 Get the Most Nutrients From Your Diet